magnetikonline/docker-keepassx-deb/README.md

 Docker image uses [Ubuntu 16.04LTS](https://hub.docker.com/_/ubuntu/) as base with deb package produced using [checkinstall](http://asic-linux.com.mx/~izto/checkinstall/).

+Image has also been pushed to [Docker Hub](https://hub.docker.com/r/magnetikonline/keepassxdeb/).

 ## Usage
 With Docker installed and working on host system: